bishoyromany/affise_admarketplace_connector/readme.md

     ```
 2. let's descript this json data
     1. admarketplace -> url [the url of admarketplace, where script will get offers from it].
-    2. admarketplace -> url -> requestAddon -> partner [the partner name for example "trendqube"]
+    2. admarketplace -> url -> requestAddon -> partner [the partner name for example "company"]
     3. admarketplace -> url -> requestAddon -> ip [the request user api write any ip address if you want]
     4. affise -> url [the url of affist api, where the script can add the offer]
     5. affise -> requestAddon -> advertiser [the advertiser id, where the offer will be stored for that advertiser]